react-grid-layout/react-grid-layout/README.md

 // 'se' - Southeast handle (bottom-right)
 // 'ne' - Northeast handle (top-right)
 resizeHandles: ?Array<'s' | 'w' | 'e' | 'n' | 'sw' | 'nw' | 'se' | 'ne'> = ['se']

-// Custom component for resize handles resizeHandle?: ReactElement<any> | ((resizeHandleAxis: ResizeHandleAxis) => ReactElement<any>)
+// Custom component for resize handles
+// For the custom component to work, it must have the same classname specified by `draggableHandle` resizeHandle?: ReactElement<any> | ((resizeHandleAxis: ResizeHandleAxis) => ReactElement<any>)

 //